-As I shared in the last edition, a new Relaxing Retirement member had a host of questions surrounding social security this past month so I thought it would be a good idea to share my thoughts with you as these are questions I receive all the time.
+As I shared in the last edition of RETIREMENT GAME PLAN, a new Relaxing Retirement member had a host of questions surrounding social security this past month so I thought it would be a good idea to share my thoughts with you as these are questions I receive all the time.
 (To protect their privacy, I’ll refer to them as Bill and Madeline)

 As I explained to Bill and Madeline, there are 2 major factors to consider before collecting social security benefits before your “full retirement age.”
 In the last edition, we began with “the penalty” if you begin too early.
 Today, let’s explore the second major factor: The Math.